docQodly/docs/docs/concepts/lang-quicktour.md

 ## Code on several lines

 You can write a single statement on several lines by terminating each line of the statement with a trailing backslash `\` character.
-The Qodly language will consider all the lines at once.
+The QodlyScript language will consider all the lines at once.
 For example, both the following statements are equivalent:

 ```4d
 str=String("hello world!")